ITESM-FIWARE/data-encryption/README.md

    ![imagen9](https://user-images.githubusercontent.com/39604832/46701980-2dbc5000-cbe7-11e8-9b41-35bb4544d976.png)
    ![imagen10](https://user-images.githubusercontent.com/39604832/46701981-2dbc5000-cbe7-11e8-861d-52afe1390885.png)

-#### Encryption of entities from a Context Broker URL
+#### Encryption of entities from an Orion Context Broker URL
-This process shows an example of how a user specifies entities from a Context Broker URL, encrypt them, and then view the encrypted JSON file through the postman/insomnia interface and receive the keys for decrypt the JSON file via email.
-To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension.
-This service do not send the encrypted entities to an Orion Context Broker URL; the service that allows this is explained below.
+This process shows an example of how a user specifies entities from an Orion Context Broker URL, encrypt them, and then view the encrypted entities through the postman/insomnia interface and receive the keys for decrypt the JSON file via email.
+To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download directly from the postman/insomnia interface.
+This service does not send the encrypted entities to an Orion Context Broker URL; the service that allows this is explained below.
 ```
 Input:
 	1 and 2